ServiceCanada/ServiceCanada.github.io/custom-project/search-ui.md

   - "`numberOfPages: 9` and `automaticallyCorrectQuery: false` should be configurable through parameters"
   - "**to validate, reported as completed** Investigate Pagination styles when testing from GitHub"
   - "**to validate, reported as completed** Investigate #wb-land focus on Advanced search"
-  - COMPLETED: Potentially come up with an easier way to test locally
+  - "COMPLETED: Potentially come up with an easier way to test locally"
-  - COMPLETED: Finish proper development of Suggestion box (type-ahead)
+  - "COMPLETED: Finish proper development of Suggestion box (type-ahead)"
-  - COMPLETED: Improve the form code to not rely on an action that points to an anchor for a dynamically added element, which doesn't exist on the page prior to JS
+  - "COMPLETED: Improve the form code to not rely on an action that points to an anchor for a dynamically added element, which doesn't exist on the page prior to JS"
-  - COMPLETED: Revisit the need to search for postscript and rich text documents (ps and rtf.
+  - "COMPLETED: Revisit the need to search for postscript and rich text documents (ps and rtf.
 Are they needed?
-What's the usecase?
+What's the usecase?"
-  - COMPLETED: Revisit the "window.location.origin.startsWith( 'file://' )" condition
+  - "COMPLETED: Revisit the window.location.origin.startsWith( 'file://' ) condition"

 output: false
 ---